shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

    It is a security risk to disable this feature, so project maintainers or owners should keep this setting enabled at all times.
 1. Select **Add group or project**.
-1. Input the path to the group or project to add to the allowlist, and select **Add**.
+1. Input the path to the group or project to add to the allowlist, and select **Add project**.

 You can also add a group or project to the allowlist [with the API](../../api/graphql/reference/index.md#mutationcijobtokenscopeaddgrouporproject).